Crown Prince Sado: Illness

 In 1757, King Yeongjo's adoptive mother (Queen Inwon) and wife (Queen Jeongseong) died within a month of each other.
 Sado had been close to both of them and their deaths led to a marked deterioration in his mental health and relationship with his father.
 As a way of dealing with his frustration and rage, Sado beat his eunuchs.
 In the same month as the burial of Queen Jeongseong, Sado walked into his chambers holding the severed head of a eunuch whom he had killed, forcing the ladies-in-waiting and his wife to view it.
 After this, he frequently killed palace staff to release his emotions, as well as assaulting and raping many ladies-in-waiting.
-Lady Hyegyeong reported Sado's issues to his mother Royal Noble Consort Yeong, but begged her not to speak to anyone about the matter, as she feared for her safety if Sado discovered she had told someone.
+Lady Hyegyŏng reported Sado's issues to his mother Royal Noble Consort Yeong, but begged her not to speak to anyone about the matter, as she feared for her safety if Sado discovered she had told someone.
 By 1758, a previous phobia of Sado's regarding clothing (vestiphobia) became intensely problematic.

 Late in 1757, Sado took another secondary consort, Park Bing-ae (Royal Noble Consort Gyeong), who had been a lady-in-waiting to his grandmother, so his relations with her were considered to breach the incest taboo.
 When Yeongjo found out, he berated his son and Sado eventually jumped down a well to attempt drowning himself, but a guard pulled him out.
-Lady Hyegyeong had, by this point, managed to have Bing-ae hidden in the home of Sado's sister, Princess Hwawan.
+Lady Hyegyŏng had, by this point, managed to have Bing-ae hidden in the home of Sado's sister, Princess Hwawan.

-On his birthday in 1760, Sado suffered a burst of outrage at his parents, berating his mother Lady Yeong-bin, as well his own son, and two daughters.
-After this, he demanded that Princess Hwawan, use her influence over King Yeongjo to move palaces and allow Sado to visit the springs at Onyang.
-He also threatened to "slash Princess Hwawan with [his] sword", an event witnessed by Lady Hyegyeong and Lady Yeong-bin.
-While Lady Hyegyeong said he was not violent to her she also noted he would beat any women who resisted his sexual overtures until he "rent their flesh" and they gave in.
-There was one documented incident where Sado was physically violent toward his wife, in which he threw a go board at her face and made it necessary for Lady Hyegyeong to avoid court events to hide the bruises.
+On his birthday in 1760, Sado suffered a burst of outrage at his parents, berating his mother Lady Yeong-bin, as well as his own son, and two daughters.
+After this, he demanded that Princess Hwawan use her influence over King Yeongjo to move palaces and allow Sado to visit the springs at Onyang.
+He also threatened to "slash Princess Hwawan with [his] sword", an event witnessed by Lady Hyegyŏng and Lady Yeong-bin.
+While Lady Hyegyŏng said he was not violent to her, she also noted he would beat any women who resisted his sexual overtures until he "rent their flesh" and they gave in.
+There was one documented incident where Sado was physically violent toward his wife, in which he threw a go board at her face and made it necessary for Lady Hyegyŏng to avoid court events to hide the bruises.

-In 1761 Sado beat his secondary consort Bing-ae, who had birthed several of his children, in a fit of rage while getting dressed.
+In 1761, Sado beat his secondary consort Bing-ae, who had birthed several of his children, in a fit of rage while getting dressed.
 He left her on the floor, where she died of her injuries.
-Lady Hyegyeong prepared her body for the funeral rites, but, on his return, Sado reportedly said nothing about Bing-ae's death.
+Lady Hyegyŏng prepared her body for the funeral rites, but, on his return, Sado reportedly said nothing about Bing-ae's death.